awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-dynamodb-objectmapper.rst

 To set your project up to use the AWS SDK for iOS :code:`dynamoDBObjectMapper`, take the following steps.

-Setup the SDK, Credentials, and Services
+Set Up the SDK, Credentials, and Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To integrate :code:`dynamoDBObjectMapper` into a new app, follow the steps described in `Get Started <http://docs.aws.amazon.com/aws-mobile/latest/developerguide/getting-started.html>`__ to install the AWS Mobile SDK for iOS.

 For apps that use an SDK version prior to 2.6.0, follow the steps on :doc:`setup-options-for-aws-sdk-for-ios` to install the AWS Mobile SDK for iOS.
-Then use the steps on :doc:`cognito-auth-identity-for-ios-legacy` to configure user credentials, and permissions.
+Then use the steps on :ref:`how-to-user-sign-in` to configure user credentials, and permissions.

 Instantiate the Object Mapper API
 ---------------------------------